UK Regulator Investigating Airline Seating Policies

 Findings from our research show that UK consumers collectively may be paying between £160-390m per year for allocated seating.
 Of those paying, two-thirds spent between £5 and £30 per seat and a further 8% paid £30 or more.
 Our work will consider whether or not these charges are fair and transparent.

-If you have an opinion on this you can give the CAA your views via a survey it has published on its website (the survey will remain open through 2 March 2018).
+If you have an opinion on this you can give the CAA your views via a survey it has published on its website (survey now closed).

 a screenshot of a menuAdvanced seat costs on Ryanair